Kids talking back to you can be upsetting.

-Of course you shouldn’t encourage the use of a disrespectful tone.
-However, parents also shouldn’t see everything is talking back.
-Not all rude comments are power struggle, limit-testing, attention-seeking or the lack of discipline.
+Of course you shouldn’t encourage rude remarks or verbal abuse.
+However, parents also shouldn’t see everything as talking back.
+Not all rude comments are due to limit-testing, negative attention seeking or the lack of discipline.

 Children, especially younger ones, do not have good emotional regulation skills.
-So when they object something important to them, their intense emotions will naturally come out.
+So when they object something important to them, their strong emotions will naturally overcome their reasoning.

 Rather than being intentionally disrespectful, most kids just speak with emotions they don’t yet know how to control.

-If we focus on the tone, but ignore the message behind, we will not be able to help them or meet their needs.
+If we focus on the disrespectful tone, but ignore the message behind, we will not be able to help them or meet the kids’ need.
 And if we strictly disallow any negative tone, kids will not have the opportunity to practice delivering their messages in a controlled way.

-If we can calmly point out the mistake and give them a second chance to say it again, they will be more likely to calm down and do it right this time.
+If we can calmly point out the improper choice of words and show them an appropriate way to express their needs, they will be more likely to do it the right way next time.

-Practice makes perfect.
 If they cannot practice, they won’t learn.
-They will grow up and become another Steve who cannot object in a peaceful way and sabotage their own career.
+They may grow up and become another Steve who cannot object in a peaceful way and sabotage their own career.
 You don’t want that for your child.

 2. Help Them Practice Being Assertive

-Kids could sound blunt and rude when they get upset, but that’s easy to fix with practice (and your patience).
+Kids could sound blunt and rude in the heat of the moment , but that’s easy to fix with a lot of practice (and your patience).
 Speaking anxiety, on the other hand, is not as easy to cure.

 It’s important for kids to learn to be assertive and not afraid to speak up.
 Assertiveness is especially crucial for girls, who are often told they should be “nice.”
 Many women, like Mary, cannot stand up for themselves and ask for what they deserve.

-Like respectful tone, being assertive requires practice so kids can assert themselves competently.
+Like respectful tone, assertive and respectful communication is a simple technique that requires practice so that children kids can assert themselves competently in a constructive manner.
 Don’t let your child become another Mary.